JustData95/Prime-Number-Project-/README.md

 •	Technical write-up

 # Essay Disclaimer
 My essay has a lot of errors and perhaps doesn't make sense.
 Figures 3 and 7 are not my code, it was found on stack overflow.
 It is my first attempt to write a technical document.
-Additionally, here are the things that I I can improve on for my essay for my next project:
+Additionally, here are the things that I I can improve on for my essay in next project:

   **1.** Proper Havard Referencing